"Remember, I am with you always to the end of the age" (Mt 28:20)

 t Jerome, known for his translation of the Bible into Latin, emphasized a pure and open-hearted approach to Scripture.
 He stressed the importance of approaching the Scriptures without preconceived ideas but with humility and the readiness to be taught by the Holy Spirit.
 Today I heeded St Jerome's counsel to let Scripture speak for itself and I was drawn to the first verse that says “Preach the gospel to every creature.”

 I caught myself first in disbelief.
 What?
 There must be a mistake in the English translation: “Preach the gospel to every creature.”
-I have looked up the original Greek version and it clearly says “CREATURE."
+I have looked up the original Greek phrase “πάσῃ τῇ κτίσει," translating to “to all creation” or “to every creature” in English.
+The directive to ""Go into all the world and preach the gospel to all creation” underscores a universal mission to spread the gospel to every part of the world and to every creature.
 I wonder now how I could’ve missed it that a very deep meaning has been staring at me from the simple term "creature."
-It unlocks a world of meaning to the gospel.
+It turns the gospel cosmos upside down and inside out.
 I know it is not only me who is in disbelief now because many have not talked about this.

 800 years ago, in the year 1220, there was one famous incident of St Francis of Assisi preaching to the birds.
 According to the story, while traveling with some companions, St Francis noticed a large number of birds gathered in trees along the road.
 He was moved by their beauty and began to preach to them, telling them to give praise or to be thankful to God for their colorful feathers and for the air they flew through.
 The birds reportedly listened attentively and did not fly away until he gave them his blessing.
 In the "Canticle of the Sun" (also known as the "Canticle of the Creatures"), St Francis praises God through elements of nature which he personifies as his siblings.
 For example, Brother Sun, which is a likeness of God; Sisters Moon and Stars in the sky, Brother Wind or air, through which God sustains His creatures, Sister Water, Brother Fire, and finally Sister Mother Earth, who sustains and governs us.